montagejs/montage/packages/frb/README.md

     each value of the input on which to compare to determine the order.
 -   `map`: the left is the input, the right is a function that accepts a value and returns the mapped result for each value of the input.
--   `filter` (TODO): the left is the input, the right is a function that accepts a value and returns whether to include that value in the output.
+-   `filter` (not implemented): the left is the input, the right is a function that accepts a value and returns whether to include that value in the output.
--   `sorted` (TODO): the left is the input, the right is a function that accepts a value and returns a value to compare to determine the order of the sorted output.
+-   `sorted` (not implemented): the left is the input, the right is a function that accepts a value and returns a value to compare to determine the order of the sorted output.
 -   `tuple`: has any number of arguments, each an expression to observe in terms of the source value.
+-   `record`: as an args object.
+The keys are property names for the resulting object, and the values are the corresponding syntax nodes for the values.
 -   `view`: the arguments are the input, the start position, and the length of the sliding window to view from the input.
 The input may correspond to any ranged content collection, like an array or sorted set.
+-   `rangeContent`: corresponds to the content of an ordered collection that can dispatch indexed range changes like an array or sorted set.
+    This indicates to a binder that it should replace the content of the target instead of replacing the target property with the observed content of the source.
+A range content node has no effect on the source.
+-   `mapContent`: corresponds to the content of a map-like collection including arrays and all map [Collections][].
+These collections dispatch map changes, which create, read, update, or delete key-to-value pairs.
+This indicates to a binder to replace the content of the target map-like collection with the observed content of the source, instead of replacing the target collection.
+A map change node on the source side just passes the collection forward without alteration.

 For all operators, the "args" property are operands.
 The node types for unary operators are: